ZahraModhammed/Make-up/README.md

-- how to run the project with scss: sass --watch ./sass/style.scss ./css/style.css before this command you sould download sass across this link: https://sass-lang.com/
+- how to run the project with scss: sass --watch ./sass/style.scss ./css/style.css before this command you should download sass across this link: https://sass-lang.com/

 - the things I uesd on the project